 There are also indications that Susan is a worrisome control freak.
 She nags at Bob (who’s not overweight) about what he eats, by warning him that he could have a heart attack.
 During breakfast, after Susan leaves for work, he throws his bran oatmeal in the garbage disposal and orders a cholesterol-heavy meal over the phone from a local restaurant.
 Later in the story, it’s revealed that Susan has forbidden Louise from taking public transportation, presumably because she doesn’t think public transportation is safe enough for her 13-year-old daughter.

 It’s clear that one of the reasons why their marriage has hit a rough patch is precisely because Bob and Susan are total opposites in their outlooks on life.
-Susan is someone who’s the type of person who’s very judgmental and likes to have goals and plans (and she tends to get anxious if things don’t go her way), while Bob is more of a “go with the flow” easygoing type of person.
+Susan is someone who’s the type of person who’s very judgmental and likes to have specific goals and plans (and she tends to get anxious if things don’t go her way), while Bob is more of a “go with the flow” easygoing type of person.
 In the beginning of the movie, before they begin therapy, Susan also expresses regret that she and Bob didn’t properly discuss the issue of them having a child together.
 And now, Bob wants Susan to have a child with him, but she doesn’t share that same wish.

 One day, Susan has lunch with her close friend Roxy (played by Aisha Tyler), who’s a materialistic and shallow trophy wife to a wealthy business mogul.
 Roxy tells Susan the happy news that she’s pregnant with triplets after going through fertility treatments.
 Roxy also mentions that she and her husband have been seeing a relationship therapist.
 Susan asks Roxy for the name of the therapist, because Susan says that she and Bob might need marriage counseling.